nicokaiser/bandoneon/README.md

 # [Bandoneon](http://bandoneon.app)

-A little JavaScript application that wants to help learning the Alfred Arnold 142 bandoneon.
+A little JavaScript application that wants to help learning the bandoneon.

 ## Building